StephenJD/lighting_up_your_life/content/English/Teaching/The Gospel/The Gospel of the Kingdom.md

 ---
 title: The Gospel of the Kingdom
-type: document
----
----
-title: Baptism
-type: document
----
----
-title: The Gospel of the Kingdom
+translationKey: The Gospel of the Kingdom
 type: document
 ---
 # The Gospel of the Kingdom